-Our Open Admission Policy, or more commonly known as "Open Access" is practiced by other area shelters as well.
+Our Open Admission Policy, more commonly known as "Open Access" is practiced by other area shelters as well.
 This philosophy has been with us for over 80 years in Warren, Pa and it ensures that no animal has to suffer needlessly on the streets.
 We love animals, so we accept them into our care and never impose a time limit on how long they can stay with us.
 Unfortunately, the sheer volume of the animals coming to us outweighs the supplies we have available.
 One can imagine how this puts a tremendous strain on our finite resources.
 Despite these challenges, Paws is here for the animals every day.

 Our Humane Society does not reject an animal in need.
 We first try to help owners who are experiencing hardships keep their pets by providing education and other alternatives to relinquishment.
 Failing that, we offer the animal a place with us.
 We do have to euthanize animals, but only for reasons pertaining to health or temperament, and always with unwavering compassion.
-We do not impose a time limit on an animal's stay here with us, and always strive to find new ways to accommodate animals with medical or behavior problems, as well as enrich the pets in our shelter.
-For example, some animals who come to us with special challenges can be taken to foster in a home for a time, which helps us evaluate them better as well as provide them a nurturing environment.
+We do not impose a time limit on an animal's stay here with us, and always strive to find new ways to accommodate animals with medical or behavioral problems, as well as enrich the pets in our shelter.
+For example, some animals who come to us with special challenges can be taken to foster in a home for a time, which helps us evaluate them better as well as provide them with a nurturing environment.
 Paws Along the River Humane Society strives to find homes for all adoptable animals.
-Our adoption rate is well above the national average due to our unique program our Shelter offers to adopters.
+Our adoption rate is well above the national average due to the unique program our Shelter offers to adopters.
 Before an adoption is finalized, the pet is sent for a visit to their potential new home.
-This "Home Evaluation" or better known as "Pet Visit" has been widely received and accepted as the best way to give the new owners insight into how the pet may be in their home environment.
+This "Home Evaluation" better known as "Pet Visit" has been widely received and accepted as the best way to give the new owners insight into how the pet may be in their home environment.
 We keep all healthy and friendly animals until they are adopted into new homes.
 Visit our amazing animals at our Shelter today!